 Table of Contents

-What is Holiday Pay?
+What is Holiday Pay in UK?

 Holiday pay is compensation that an employer offers to workers during annual leave.
-Employees who work a set amount of hours per week are entitled to get paid the same amount as they would during their average working week.
+Employees who work a set amount of hours per week are legally entitled to get paid the same amount as they would during their average working week.